Personal workspace on signup

 Plans and limits

-Per-resource caps by plan, the 14-day trial, and how to read your usage programmatically.
+Per-resource caps by plan and how to read your usage programmatically.

 Audit log